portworx/px-docs/maintain/going-production-with-kubernetes.md

    ```
   Note in the case above, data traffic will be routed through `eth0` and management traffic is routed through `eth1`

-  * it is recommended to create a bonded ethernet port for each data and management interface for improved availability and performance.
+  * It is recommended to create a bonded ethernet port for each data and management interface for improved availability
+    and performance.

 ### Configuring and Provisioning Underlying Storage